joshgerdes/jekyll-uno/_posts/2021-06-27-create-a-azure-virtual-desktop-farm.md

  6. **Type** in a **Host Pool Name**, I will call mine: avd-pooled
  7. Please select the **location** of the **Metadata** _(this is NOT the location of your session hosts, it’s the gateway, select the Region closet to you as possible)_
  8. For **Host Pool Type**, if you want everyone to have a Virtual Machine each, you can select Personal; however, I want people to be shared across my servers, so I will select **Pooled**.
- 9. For the Load balancing algorithm, we can choose to spread people over available hosts or fill up one host before moving connections to the next; we are going with Breadth-first.
+ 9. For the Load balancing algorithm, we can choose to spread people over available hosts or fill up one host before moving connections to the next; we are going with **Breadth-first**.
-10. Click Next: Virtual Machines
+10. Click **Next: Virtual Machines**
     ![Azure Virtual Desktop - Host Pool](/uploads/avdhostpoolsetup1.png "Azure Virtual Desktop - Host Pool")
 11. Now we can add your Session hosts to the Pool.
 12. By default, it has defaulted the Resource Group to the same Resource Group as the Host pool; however, you can separate them.